Top 10 Cheapest Electric Cars in 2025

 Installing your first home EV charger?
 Avoid these 5 common mistakes, from choosing the wrong charger to overlooking installation costs.

 Installing your first electric vehicle (EV) charger at home is a big step towards convenience and cost savings when topping up your car’s battery.
-But it’s easy to make avoidable mistakes that could lead to expenses, performance issues, or even safety concerns.
+But it’s easy to make avoidable mistakes that could lead to further expenses, performance issues, or even safety concerns.

 Fear not – this guide will help you sidestep the most common pitfalls when installing a home car charging point, and make sure you get the best out of it.